cozy/cozy-banks/docs/data-fetching.md

 - `transactions-<groupId>`

 When the user selects a group.
-Very similar to the `transactions-<accountId>` query but we fetch transactions for several accounts with a CouchDB `$or` query on the `account` attribute.
+Very similar to the `transactions-<accountId>` query but we fetch transactions for several accounts with a CouchDB `$in` query on the `account` attribute.

 - `transactions-<groupId>-<endDate>`